fable-compiler/Fable/docs/interacting.md

 However, the F# compiler won't let you apply the property, so to convince it that's actually a function use the operator `$` and pass the arguments as a tuple.

 ```
-open Fabel.Core
+open Fable.Core

 let result = jsObject?method $ (1, 2)
 ```

-If you want to call the function with the `new` keyword, use the `Fabel.Core.createNew` function instead.
+If you want to call the function with the `new` keyword, use the `Fable.Core.createNew` function instead.

 ```
-open Fabel.Core
+open Fable.Core

 let instance = createNew jsObject?method (1, 2)
 ```